er5995/music-rec/README.md

 ## Decisions I made and why

-1) Free text over photo upload
+1) Free text over photo upload:
 I originally planned multimodal input where you upload a photo of your environment and the AI infers the vibe.
 Cut it.
 Text is lower friction, works everywhere, and actually gives Claude better signal.
 A photo of a desk tells you less than "I've been heads down on this problem all day and need a reset."
 Multimodal is a v2 consideration if there's a clear user need.

-2) Client Credentials for Spotify, not OAuth**
+2) Client Credentials for Spotify, not OAuth:
 No user login.
 That removes personalization from listening history but keeps the demo frictionless.
 The tradeoff was worth it for a portfolio project.
 Adding OAuth would triple the complexity for a feature that doesn't demonstrate what I'm trying to demonstrate.

-3) Strict JSON output from Claude
+3) Strict JSON output from Claude:
 Claude is prompted to return only JSON, no prose wrapping.
 Explicit format, explicit failure.
 This is the part most people skip in demos and then wonder why their parsing breaks in production.
 The system prompt includes output schema, genre diversity instructions, and a fallback instruction for when the mood is ambiguous.

-4) Sequential API calls, not parallel
+4) Sequential API calls, not parallel:
 Claude runs first, Spotify second.
 Could parallelize Spotify lookups once Claude returns the track list, that would shave around 400ms.
 Kept it sequential for now because the logic is easier to trace and debug.
 Worth revisiting if latency becomes a UX issue.

 ---